-CIRCLE also consults with Washington University faculty to evaluate and develop active-learning pedagogies for upper level courses.
+CIRCLE continues to consult with Washington University faculty to evaluate and develop active-learning pedagogies for introductory and upper level courses.

 If you are interested in conducting evaluative studies of your teaching, please contact Mike Cahill at email@example.com.